-Back swimming or so-called buck swimming is one of the swimming techniques that many people describe as the opposite of free swimming, where the body is facing up while swimming, and most people refer to back swimming as "the way we swim backwards."
+Back swimming or so-called buck swimming is one of the swimming techniques that many people describe as the opposite of free swimming, where the body is facing up while swimming, and most people refer to back swimming as “the way we swim backward.”

 People learn to swim in buck swimming more easily because they don’t have breathing problems like in freestyle swimming and it’s also called back-crawling swimming.

 Never forget that backstroke training is different from freestyle swimming and in this article on DeepDive we will talk about the most important steps needed for back swimming, leg strokes and common mistakes.

 Back swimming is completely dependent on the retrograde movements of the hands and is very similar to free swimming, but you swim on your back and push yourself back.

 Many doctors recommend this technique because of its benefits, especially for those with back problems, or to develop the muscles of the back stronger.